kbingman/es6-refresher/lessons/lesson-4/README.md

-# Lesson Three - Promises
+# Lesson Four - Promises

 ## What is a Promise?